zoppo/zoppo/README.md

 License
 -------
-Some parts of code may be under this license:
+Some parts of code and parts of plugins are under this license:

 ```
 Copyright (c) 2009-2012 Robby Russell, Sorin Ionescu, and contributors.